j-a-hanna/j-a-hanna/README.md

 ### Contact

-- I can be reached here on GitHub or via LinkedIn (https://www.linkedin.com/in/jeanette-attia-hanna/).
-Thank you for visiting my page.
+- I can be reached here on GitHub or via LinkedIn: https://www.linkedin.com/in/jeanette-attia-hanna/.
+Thank you for visiting my page!